Scaarus/nativedb/graphics/SetWeatherPtfxUseOverrideSettings.md

 void SET_WEATHER_PTFX_USE_OVERRIDE_SETTINGS(bool useOverrideSettings);
 ```

-Makes the current weather/region ptf use the override settings NOTES:
+Makes the current weather/region ptf use the override settings